lambda-feedback/comparePhysicalQuantities/app/docs.md

 This function lacks nice GUI, can be quite brittle and will likely change significantly in the near future.

 ## Inputs
-All input parameters need to be supplied via the 'Advanced - raw parameters' panel.
+All input parameters need to be supplied via the **Grading parameters** panel.

 ### substitutions